Bruce Arians: Tampa Bay Buccaneers (2019–2021)

 Before the 2020 season, the Buccaneers signed longtime New England Patriots quarterback Tom Brady to a two-year contract on March 20, 2020.
 They traded for Brady's former teammate and former Patriots tight end Rob Gronkowski on April 21, 2020, and he came out of retirement to play for the Buccaneers with Brady.
-Arians led the Buccaneers to a 11–5 record, earning a Wild Card spot - their first playoff berth since 2007.
+Arians led the Buccaneers to an 11–5 record, earning a Wild Card spot - their first playoff berth since 2007.
 After winning three straight road games against the Washington Football Team, New Orleans Saints, and Green Bay Packers, the Buccaneers reached their second Super Bowl appearance in Super Bowl LV.
 The playoff victories were the Buccaneers' first since the 2002 season when they won Super Bowl XXXVII, and Arians was the first head coach to lead an NFL team to play and win a Super Bowl in their home stadium when they defeated the Kansas City Chiefs 31–9 in the Super Bowl.

-During the 2021 season, the Buccaneers finished atop the NFC South with a 13–4 record.
-They defeated the Philadelphia Eagles in the Wild Card Round, but lost to the eventual Super Bowl LVI champion Los Angeles Rams during the Divisional Round in what would be Arians' final game as an NFL head coach.
-Arians finished his tenure in Tampa Bay with a 31–18 record and a 5–1 record in the postseason.
+During the 2021 season, the Buccaneers won their NFC South title since 2007 with a 13–4 record.
+One notable game during the season involved Brady returning to New England to lead the Buccaneers to a 19–17 victory against his former team.
+In the playoffs, the Buccaneers defeated the Philadelphia Eagles in the Wild Card Round, but lost to the eventual Super Bowl LVI champion Los Angeles Rams during the Divisional Round in what was Arians's final game as an NFL head coach.

-On March 30, 2022, Arians informed his staff that he would be stepping down from the head coach position and would take on a new role for the team as a Senior Football Consultant.
-He was succeeded by Buccaneers defensive coordinator Todd Bowles.
+On March 30, 2022, Arians informed his staff that he was stepping down from the head coach position and would be succeeded by Buccaneers defensive coordinator Todd Bowles.
+Arians had always planned on having Bowles succeed him as head coach when he eventually retired, and stated that Brady announcing his return for the 2022 season played a role in accelerating his decision as it ensured that Bowles would have the benefit of a great quarterback on the roster and that continuity would exist amongst the coaching staff.

+In three years with the Buccaneers, Arians amassed a 31–18 (.633) regular season record and a 5–1 (.833) postseason record.
+During this period, Tampa Bay led the NFL in points scored (29.8 per game), passing yards (300.0 per game), passing touchdowns (118), completions (1,284), and passing first downs (755).
+They also ranked third in total yards (396.2 per game), fourth in first downs (22.9 per game), and seventh in sacks allowed (92).
+For his contributions to the franchise, Arians was the 14th inductee into the Tampa Bay Buccaneers Ring of Honor on January 1, 2023.